sahithyen/lysse/language.md

 Variables store a value in memory.
 You can declare a variable like this:

 ```
-let a byte // Default value: 0
+let a byte /* Default value: 0 */
 let b byte : 2
-let c bit // Default value: 0
+let c bit /* Default value: 0 */
 let c bit : 1
 const meaningOfLife byte : 42
 ```

 At the beginning of the variable you define if your variable is reassignable (`const`) or not (`let`).
 Then comes the name of the variable.
 Then comes the type of the variable.
-Finally you can assign a value to the new variable, if you want.
+You also can assign a value to the new variable, if you want to.
 Note that the assignment operator is `:`.

 To assign a new value to a variable, you can do the following: